exonum/exonum-doc/src/glossary.md

-The persistent state maintained by each [full node](#full-node) in the blockchain network, which [transactions](#transaction) are applied to.
+The persistent state maintained by each [full node](#full-node) in the blockchain network, to which [transactions](#transaction) are applied.
 [The consensus algorithm](#consensus) ensures that the blockchain state (not only the transactions log) is identical for all full nodes.

-In Exonum the blockchain state is implemented as a key-value storage.
+In Exonum, the blockchain state is implemented as a key-value storage.
 It is persisted using [RocksDB][rocksdb].
 The parts of the storage correspond to
 [tables](#table) used by [the core](#core) and [services](#service).